sqrrahman/Vicsek_interaction_network_critical_noise_geometry_and_topology/README.md

 4. Post-processing the sampled snapshots,
 5. Plotting figures based on the processed data.

-# How to use
+Additional scripts are provided for generating animations/movies (scripts_1a_movie) and for plotting the largest clusters (scripts_3a_cluster_shapes).

 The codes here are configured for N = 512.
 User should adjust (a) required number of timesteps to reach steady state, (b) the number of simulations/realizations, (c) the corresponding critical noise values, (d) sampling frequency, (e) number of snapshots/samples etc. as required.

+## Contents
+Each folder contains required c++ and/or MATLAB files.
+If a template is provided, use the placeholders to create files from them.
 Sample SLURM job scripts and relevant bash command files (commands.txt) are provided to illustrate the typical workflow.

+## Requirements
 The provided bash scripts are intended for Linux-based HPC systems.
 On Windows, the C++ codes can be compiled using a standard compiler (e.g., g++ with OpenMP support) and executed locally (e.g., using WSL, MinGW, or Visual Studio).
-MATLAB scripts can be run interactively.
+On windows, MATLAB scripts can be run interactively.

 The overall workflow is divided into the following stages.
-Additional scripts are provided for generating animations/movies (scripts_1a_movie) and for plotting the largest clusters (scripts_3a_cluster_shapes).

 ### Part 1: Simulation up to steady state
 Copy the files in project directory and use the commands provided in commands.txt to generate C++ and job script files and run the jobs.